damavis/airflow-pentaho-plugin/README.md

 go to Airflow web UI, and click on `Admin -> Connections` on the top menu.
 Now, click on `Create` tab.

+Use HTTP connection type.
 Enter the **Conn Id**, this plugin uses `pdi_default` by default, the username and the password for your Pentaho Repository.

 At the bottom of the form, fill the **Extra** field with `pentaho_home`, the path where your pdi-ce is placed, and `rep`, the repository name for this